Local account for adult social care

 The Local Account for Kent Adult Social Care, 'Here for you, how did we do?' describes the achievements, improvements and challenges faced by Adult Social Care and our vision for the future.
 It is an important way in which people can challenge and hold us to account.

-This is the seventh year that it has been developed in partnership with people who use our services, their carers, voluntary organisations and service providers as well as members, district councils and staff.
+This is the eighth year that it has been developed in partnership with people who use our services, their carers, voluntary organisations and service providers as well as members, district councils and staff.

-- support people to live independently in your own home
+- support people to live independently in their own home

 - support more people with a learning disability into employment